KingLear194/DeepLearningCorporateBonds/README.md

 ## Code organization

 The code for the project is under ```src```.
+See the file ```requirements.txt``` for the packages under which code has been tested.
+Need to change paths as needed to run the scripts.

-The code for the neural networks SDF and beta estimation exercise is under src/NN.
+The code for the neural networks SDF and beta estimation exercise is under ```src/NN```.
 The code with example files for the preprocessing is under ```src/NN/PreprocessingFiles```.
 Finally, ```src/NN/SlurmScripts``` contains slurm scripts for running on a cluster.
 The code for the GMM exercise is under ```src/GMM```.
 The code for the Gaussian HMM is under ```src/HMM``` (one file only).

-See the file ```src/requirements.txt``` for the packages under which code has been tested.
-Need to change paths as needed to run the scripts.

 ## How to run